McHelpMe/Tetris-Based-Console-Game/README.md

 #### 2. Frenzy Mode
    * **Random Rotations**: Tetrominoes may rotate unexpectedly.
    * **Random Grid Modifications**: Rows may randomly fill with blocks or be cleared.
-   * **Variable Speed**: The fall speed changes unpredictably, keeping players on their toes.
+   * **Changing Speed**: The fall speed changes unpredictably, keeping players on their toes.

 ### Additional Features
 * **Score Tracking**: Points are awarded for clearing rows, with higher scores achieved by clearing multiple rows at once.